lawrennd/old_talks/_ml/includes/deep-learning-as-pinball.md

 \notes{Learning involves moving all the pins to be in the correct position, so that the ball ends up in the right place when it's fallen through the machine.
 But moving all these pins in hyperspace can be difficult.

-In a hyper space you have to put a lot of data through the machine for to explore the positions of all the pins. *Adversarial examples* exploit this idea.
+In a hyper-space you have to put a lot of data through the machine for to explore the positions of all the pins. *Adversarial examples* exploit this idea.

 If you have access to the pinball machine, you can use gradient methods to find a position for the ball in the hyper space where the image looks like one thing, but will be classified as another.}